 The VIRMP acts as an agent in matching the applicant to the institution or private practice.
-The prospective intern or resident first reviews the institutions and private practices that are offering the type of program they seek.
+The prospective intern or resident first reviews the position description of institutions and private practices that are offering the type of program they seek.
 By contacting the institution directly, consulting faculty or colleagues, visiting the institution, etc., a final choice of programs to rank will be made.
 THE CANDIDATE MUST APPLY ONLY TO THE PROGRAMS WHICH HE OR SHE IS WILLING TO ACCEPT.
-Sending an application, without being willing to accept the position, is contrary to the purpose and proper functioning of the system.
-The majority of the institutions and private practices that participate in the VIRMP utilize the standard VIRMP Application Packet.
+Applying, without being willing to accept the position, is contrary to the purpose and proper functioning of the system.
+Most of the institutions and private practices that participate in the VIRMP utilize the standard VIRMP Application Packet.
 However, the applicant must fulfill the application requirements established by each institution or private practice.

 Applying for BOTH an internship and a residency program:

 Persons who apply to both an internship and residency program (dual applicants) will be considered in the residency match first.
 If the dual applicant is matched to a residency program, they will be removed from the list of internship applicants.
 If the dual applicant is not matched to a residency program, they will be included in the internship match provided they have completed an internship application and finalized an internship rank order list.
 Note: Dual applicants must finalize an internship rank order list and a residency rank order list.

 The VIRMP does not provide special accommodations for couples applying together.
 However, certain strategies may increase the likelihood that couples match at the same location.

 - You may wish to contact institutions or private practices that have programs of interest to both partners and discuss your desire to be matched to programs at the same location.
 This may provide information that helps you determine which institutions or private practices you should rank as a couple.

 - Determine the location that both partners prefer AND to which both partners have the best chance of matching.
 Both partners should rank programs at this location high, ideally first.